MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Wait-Process.md

 PS C:\> Wait-Process -Id $nid
 ```

-This example stops the Notepad process and then waits for the process to be stopped before it continues with the next command.
+This example stops the Notepad process and then waits for the process to be stopped before it
+continues with the next command.

-The first command uses the **Get-Process** cmdlet to get the ID of the Notepad process.
+The first command uses the `Get-Process` cmdlet to get the ID of the Notepad process.
+It stores the
-It stores the ID in the $nid variable.
+ID in the `$nid` variable.

-The second command uses the Stop-Process cmdlet to stop the process with the ID stored in $nid.
+The second command uses the `Stop-Process` cmdlet to stop the process with the ID stored in `$nid`.

-The third command uses **Wait-Process** to wait until the Notepad process is stopped.
+The third command uses `Wait-Process` to wait until the Notepad process is stopped.
+It uses the
-It uses the *Id* parameter of **Wait-Process** to identify the process.
+**Id** parameter of `Wait-Process` to identify the process.

 ### Example 2: Specifying a process